 Oils, pomades, waxes, etc. It can be overwhelming.

-Although it may seem like overkill, these products do work in subtly but importantly different ways.
+Although it may seem like overkill, these products do work in different ways.

-Beard oils, for instance, are great for nourishing and moisturizing the beard hair and the skin underneath.
-However, it has a minimal level of hold, and so isn’t great for straightening out hair that lies sideways.
+Beard oils, for instance, have a minimal level of hold, and so aren’t great for flattening/straightening.

 Waxes are great, particularly if you have a complex style that needs a strong hold.
 But they feel heavy to use.